-It’s not every day you get to stay in a national architectural landmark and enjoy pastries baked inside a former bank vault.
+It’s not every day you get to stay in a national landmark and enjoy pastries baked inside a former bank vault.
 The massive brick building that houses the Langham first opened in 1922 as the original Federal Reserve Bank of Boston.
 In 1981 the building was converted into a hotel (Le Meridien), then became a Langham property in 2004.
 But bank elements remain today, including gold coin door mouldings and two original paintings by famed American artist N.C.
 Wyeth.
 Throughout its hotel lifetime, the space has hosted many an A-lister, including Julia Roberts, Madonna, Jack Nicholson, and David Cameron.
 The rooms blend luxurious and residential-feeling, with sumptuous bedding and stunning skyline views from the higher floors.
 In the mezzanine-level Governors Room, guests can browse antique maps on loan from the Boston Public Library, some dating back to the 1500s.

-In 2012, the hotel underwent a $6 million renovation to its lobby, which now boasts an open floor plan, dramatic entrance, and retro-feel champagne lounge called The Reserve.
-In Fall 2014, the hotel also wrapped up a renovation of seven function rooms, making the space more amenable to weddings and business gatherings.
+In 2012, the hotel underwent a $6 million renovation to its lobby, which now boasts an open floor plan, dramatic entrance, and retro-feel tea and cocktail lounge called The Reserve.
+In 2014, the hotel also wrapped up a renovation of seven of its 12 function rooms, making the space more amenable to weddings and business gatherings.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Located in the heart of the Financial District, the hotel sits near many of the city’s historic sites as well as the beautifully landscaped Rose Kennedy Parkway.
 Easy access to the waterfront allows visitors to take in the sights and smells of Boston Harbor.
 The immediate neighborhood goes quiet at night, so visitors are best served walking toward the downtown area to dining mainstays like Les Zygomates and Marliave before grabbing a nightcap at JM Curley.